 Alternatively, you can also right-click the file whose association you want to change > Properties > General tab > Type Of File > Change > Choose a program from the list or recommended or other programs or else click Browse to select one.

 If you wish, you can also set, reset, change File Associations & extensions easily with this freeware.

 Types is a free and lightweight configuration utility for Windows that allows you to edit program associations, icons, context menus and other properties of various file types displayed in Windows Explorer.

-It is a worthwhile replacement to the inbuilt Windows file type utility.
+It is a worthwhile replacement for the inbuilt Windows file type utility.